nh-server/switch-guide/docs/extras/updating.md

     This guide is made for updating your emuMMC.
 It is **not** for downgrading.
 Downgrading at all, sysMMC or emuMMC, is not recommended and not worth it.
 Downgrading is also very dangerous and can lead to serious complications even when performed correctly.

 #### **What you need:**
-- The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
+- The latest release of [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer/releases)
-- The latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a>
+- The latest release of [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases)

 #### **Preparing your microSD card**